Integrate CI-driven scans

 Ensure the following requirements are met before proceeding with the integration:

-- Docker command-line tool installed and running
+- Docker command-line tool installed and running on the agent or node that executes your pipeline

 - Invicti Platform account with API Security enabled